selenium-cucumber/selenium-cucumber-ruby/README.md

 Predefined steps
 -----------------
-By using predefined steps you can automate you test cases more fastly, more efficiently, without much coding.
+By using predefined steps you can automate your test cases more fastly, more efficiently, without much coding.

 The predefined steps are located in the `lib/selenium-cucumber` folder.
 A compiled list of predefined steps with comments are available [here](doc/canned_steps.md)